Entry 013 · Feb 03, 2026

 §

 The natural response to this is just fixing the jailbreaks, via prompt engineering or, in the harder way, fine-tuning and RLHF.
-Each new iteration of ChatGPT, Claude and Gemini is harder to jailbreak, and the models are actually making great progress.
+Each new iteration of ChatGPT, Claude and Gemini is harder to jailbreak, and the models are making great progress.
 But it's hard to believe there would be a true end to this.
 The models get better at detecting frame manipulation, yes, but the jailbreaks get more sophisticated, and the cycle continues.

 The fundamental problem is not solvable, not with the current architecture of LLMs.
 You cannot build a context-dependent reasoning system that is immune to context manipulation.
 The two goals are contradictory.
 A model that ignores context is not useful.
 A model that responds to context is exploitable.